bbarnes/VA_MVP_Illumina_Transfer/README.md

 Directories: { Idats, shells, scratch,data }

     data: Raw data used in analysis.
 Again, this can be updated more upon request, but still takes a lot of time.

+    fingerprint_vcfs: This directory contains fingerprints using the codes described in the EPICv2_Docker_Fingerprinting Power Point.

     idats: Raw Idat directory.